 The continuous rated current of the pre-charge contactor is not as important as the length of time it takes to reach it, typically a matter of seconds, if not longer.
 The pre-charge circuit, contactor, and resistor must be rated for the full battery voltage.
 The pre-charge contactor and resistor must also handle the pre-charge current and power dissipation.

 Where is the pre-charge located on a hybrid vehicle?

 In most cases, the series resistor is placed after the contactor to make it easier to limit the number of connections that can be continually energized by the battery pack when the system is turned off.
 Placing the pre-charge and main contactors near the battery pack reduces the risk of exposure to a high-voltage system.

 The welded contacts of contactors are one of the most common failure modes of contactors and, therefore, of the hybrid battery.
 Hundreds of amps can pass through the closed contactor if the circuit has a short circuit.
 This is a rare failure and is usually very easy to diagnose.

-For example, if an electrical short circuit interrupts the connection, possibly an imperceptible spanner that had slipped over the terminals will just have occurred because of a sudden shock.
+For example, if an electrical short circuit interrupts the connection, an imperceptible spanner that had slipped over the terminals may have occurred because of a sudden shock.
 An extreme impact can cause the contact points to open up, followed by a successful reunification within the next moment.